SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 How will both you and I know how my child/young person is doing and how will you help me to support my child’s/young person’s learning?

-We have an open door policy for you to discuss any concerns about your child with either their class teacher, the SENCO or Principal.
+We have an open door policy for you to discuss any concerns about your child with either their class teacher or SENCO.
 We encourage all parents to have regular dialogue with our staff.
-All parents can discuss their child’s progress at termly parents evenings.
-In addition to this if your child is receiving additional support there will be a half-termly meeting to discuss their progress.
-IEPs / GEPs will be reviewed at least half-termly and new targets to support your child will be set.
+All parents can discuss their child’s progress at designated parents’ evenings.
+IEPs will be reviewed at least twice a year and new targets to support your child will be set.
+You will receive a copy of all final and reviewed IEPs.

-We also arrange meetings with outside agencies to provide you additional information should this be required.
+We also arrange meetings with outside agencies to provide you with additional information, should this be required.

 What support will there be for my child’s/young person’s overall wellbeing?

 At Ocean Academy, we support the whole child.
-We believe a child can only succeed if their pastoral, medical social and emotional needs are met.
-We will work closely with parents to develop the whole child and signpost you to agencies that can support your child outside of school where needed.
+We believe a child can succeed if their pastoral, medical, social and emotional needs are met.
+We will work closely with parents to develop the whole child and signpost you to agencies that can support your child outside of school, where needed.
+We have a limited amount of resources and funding and we will be very clear with you about the support we can and cannot offer.

-Children will be supported if they have social, emotional or mental health needs.
+Children will be supported if they have social, emotional or mental health needs and we have the resources and funding to do so.
 This support will vary according to the needs of the child.
-They may receive some additional 1:1 support from an LSA, be included as part of a group intervention or receive support from outside agencies, such as the educational psychology service.
+They may receive some additional 1:1 support from a teaching assistant, be included as part of a group intervention or receive support from outside agencies, such as the educational psychology service.

-Children who have medical needs will have an Individual Health Care Plan, which will be written with the school nurse.
+Children who have medical needs will have an Individual Health Care Plan.
 The plan will provide details about the support your child will receive and any additional measures the school will put in place to ensure your child can access the full curriculum.
-Further information can be found in the Medical Policy.
+Further information can be found in the Medical Policy on the academy website.

 What specialist services and expertise are available at or accessed by your setting?